-This command will generate the migrations, create the Role and Permission models and will add the trait to the User model.
+This command will generate the migrations, create the Role and Permission models and will add the trait to the configured user models.

 Note: The user trait will be added to the Model configured in the auth.php file.

 And then do not forget to run: